Frequently Asked Questions (FAQs)

 We do not allow calls or visits except in the case of a family emergency.
 An overriding exception to this rule is that campers are either allowed to call home or receive a call from their parents on their birthday if it occurs during the camping season.

 At least 50 percent of the day is devoted to organized intraleague sports and sports electives.
-As our mission states, Bauercrest aims to build Jewish Identity and Self-Esteem based on four primary facets: Sportsmanship, Tradition, Accountability, and Resilience – our STAR concept.
+As our mission states, Bauercrest aims to build Jewish Identity and Self-Esteem based on four primary facets: Sportsmanship, Tradition, Achievement, and Responsibility – our STAR concept.
 It is the desire to participate in any of our activities and not the level of one’s performance that will help to determine your son’s likelihood of enjoying a summer at Bauercrest.

 Have more questions?
 Feel free to contact us.